rodbnegri/SmallBodyGravity.jl/README.md

 Refer to the `example.jl` file located in the `example` folder for a full example of usage.

 ## Future Work

-A MATLAB code that calculates the harmonic coefficients from the small body's polyhedron is being transitioned to Julia and it should be available in the coming months.
+A MATLAB code that calculates the spherical harmonic coefficients from the small body's polyhedron is being transitioned to Julia and it should be available in the coming months.

 ## Installation